GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/messaging/index.md

 ## Simple one-time requests {: #simple }

-If you only need to send a single message to another part of your extension (and optionally get a response back), use the simplified [runtime.sendMessage()][4] or [tabs.sendMessage()][5].
+If you only need to send a single message to another part of your extension (and optionally get a response back), use the simplified [runtime.sendMessage()][4] method or [tabs.sendMessage()][5] method.
 This lets you send a one-time JSON-serializable message from a content script to the extension, or vice versa.
 To handle the response, use the returned Promise.
-(For backward compatibility, you can still pass a callback as the last argument.)
+For backward compatibility, you can alternatively pass a callback as the last argument.
+You cannot use both a promise and a callback.

 Sending a request from a content script looks like this: